buendiadas/curso-ethereum/README.md

 # Ethereum course for devs in Spanish

-Slides created for the [Ethereum Madrid's Ethereum for Developers](http://ethereummadrid.com)course.
+Slides created for the [Ethereum Madrid's Ethereum for Developers](http://ethereummadrid.com) course.

 Agenda: